 Visit a Local School

 This is an activity that we offer as part of our social responsibility program.
 The program is called “Escuelas Felices” or “Happy Schools” and we visit 5 schools in our community.
-Children make a brief presentation for the visitors and then there is an open space for a interaction to take pictures, sing, eat or play.
+Children make a brief presentation for the visitors and then there is time take pictures, sing, eat or play.

-We ask the visitors to give a donation, anything that is useful for the students ranging from a pencil to a computer.
+We ask visitors to provide a donation to the school, anything that is useful for the students ranging from a pencil to a computer.
 We coordinate beforehand with the school on their necessities at the moment, and will let the visitors know.
-In the past, some of the donations have been: fans, kitchen utilities, pencils, pilots, paper, notebooks, paints, etc. We have made arrangements for cash donations, for which we give a bonus and improvements have been made to the schools’ infrastructure, such as the building of a new schoolroom, the restoration of a ceiling, the paint of a roof, etc.
+In the past, our guests have donated: fans, kitchenware, pencils, markers, paper, notebooks, paints, etc. We have also made arrangements for cash donations, which are used to improve the schools’ infrastructure (build a new classroom, repair a ceiling, paint the roof, etc.)

 This is not a tour.
 There is no charge for it.
 We depend on the approval of the school’s principal.
 The purpose is to support the children in their education and empower the community.
 This will only be available during school terms and takes no longer than 1 hour.

-This activity consists of a guided walk through the trail, ending in the vegetable garden where people can harvest fresh products to cook.
-Then we proceed to the cooking class, where all the group will learn about the properties of each one of the vegetables and participate cutting, boiling, or frying to prepare the dish for dinner.
-In the meantime, we try some other dishes.
+This activity starts with a guided walk to our vegetable garden where you can harvest fresh produce to cook.
+Then we proceed to the cooking class, where you will learn about the properties of each vegetable and participate in cutting, boiling, or frying to prepare the dish for dinner.
+In the meantime, you will sample other dishes.

 The cooking area is a beautiful thatched roof building next to a pond on the trail.
-The main dish we usually prepare is a heart of palm dice or a green papaya dice and the snacks we try while cooking are tortillas, fried yuca, fried bread fruit and pineapple.
+The main dish we usually prepare is a heart of palm dice or a green papaya dice and the snacks we sample are tortillas, fried yuca, fried bread fruit and pineapple.